789 Naval Air Squadron: Fleet Requirements Unit (1942-1945)

 789 Naval Air Squadron formed on 1 July 1942 as a fleet requirements unit, at RNARY Wingfield (HMS Malagas), in Cape Town, South Africa.
 Initial aircraft consisted of a single Supermarine Walrus amphibious maritime patrol aircraft, but other aircraft were 'borrowed', including Fairey Albacore, a biplane torpedo bomber, Fairey Fulmar, a carrier-borne reconnaissance and fighter aircraft, Hawker Sea Hurricane, a navalised version of the Hawker Hurricane single-engine fighter aircraft and Fairey Swordfish, a biplane torpedo bomber.
-The squadron’s role was to support the training of Allied warships with aircraft, but it also undertook operational coastal patrols.
-A couple of Blackburn Skua, a carrier-based dive bomber / fighter aircraft, were acquired during September 1943 and some Vought Kingfisher, an observation floatplane, were held for 703 Naval Air Squadron by late 1943, and from October it began sharing Fairey Albacore, a single-engine biplane torpedo bomber, with 799 Naval Air Squadron, a Torpedo Bomber Reconnaissance pool.
+The squadron's role was to support the training of Allied warships with aircraft, but it also undertook operational coastal patrols.
+A couple of Blackburn Skua, a carrier-based dive bomber / fighter aircraft, were acquired during September 1943 and some Vought Kingfisher, an observation floatplane, were held for 703 Naval Air Squadron by late 1943 and from October it began sharing Fairey Albacore, a single-engine biplane torpedo bomber, with 799 Naval Air Squadron, which was a Torpedo Bomber Reconnaissance pool.

 In early 1944 the squadron began to receive more of its own aircraft when it acquired four Boulton Paul Defiant target tug variant.
 Later in the year these were augmented with Miles Martinet target tug aircraft and additionally the squadron received Avro Anson, a twin-engine multi-role aircraft, Bristol Beaufighter, a twin-engine multi-role aircraft and North American Harvard, an American advanced trainer aircraft.
 789 Naval Air Squadron disbanded at RNARY Wingfield on 25 November 1945.

-Aircraft operated
+Aircraft flown

 The squadron has operated a number of different aircraft types, including: